Updated on September 28, 2022 | 4 minute read

 Google Shopping is another platform that can be used to increase brand awareness and get your products in front of interested shoppers.
 For more information on how to optimise your Shopping campaigns, book a free consultation with one of our specialists today.

-Katherine is a motivated member of our Data team, working closely with the Client Success team to provide an accurate and high-quality Google Shopping service to retailers.
+Katherine is a Senior Data Analyst working closely with the Client Success team to provide an accurate and high-quality Google Shopping service to retailers.
 Katherine loves painting, pottery, and her two dogs, Bert and Ernie.